Archer Fortescue Duguid: World War I

 On 11 June 1914, Duguid was commissioned in the 29th Battery, 6th Brigade, Canadian Field Artillery.
-After Britain declared war on 4 August, on the 29 August Duguid was posted to the general staff of the 2nd Brigade, CFA.
+After Britain declared war on 4 August, on 29 August Duguid was posted to the general staff of the 2nd Brigade, CFA.
 Duguid sailed to England that fall and arrived on 14 October.
 On 9 February 1915, he landed in France with the 1st Canadian Division.
 Duguid fought in the Second Battle of Ypres, Battle of Festubert, and Battle of Givenchy before being invalided to England in August of that year.
 On 27 September he was posted to the 8th (Howitzer) Brigade, CFA, and on 24 October was promoted to captain.
 The 8th became the 6th shortly thereafter.

 On 18 January 1916 returned to France with his new unit.
 He fought with the 6th in the Actions of St Eloi Craters.
 In May he transferred to the 5th Brigade and fought with them in the Battle of Mount Sorrel and the Battle of the Somme.

 On 22 March 1917, shortly before the Battle of Vimy Ridge, he was posted as brigade major to the staff of the 2nd Canadian Divisional Artillery, and on 1 May was promoted to major.
 He was wounded on 3 June 1917 but remained on duty and fought in the Battle of Hill 70 and the Battle of Passchendaele.
 On 29 April 1918 he was posted to the staff of the 3rd Canadian Division, where he remained until the end of the war.
 Duguid was awarded the Distinguished Service Order on 3 June 1918.
 On 10 February 1919 he returned to England.